krys2fa/js-tic-tac-toe/README.md

 # Tic Tac Toe

 This is a Tic Tac Toe game project from [The Odin Curriculum](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) based on factory functions.
+This project also involved writing tests using Jest.
 ## Web App Screenshots
 ![](./images/app_screenshot.png)